 Planning for Death Taxes

 No matter how overtaxed you think you are during life, Uncle Sam will want to review your estate at death to ensure you don’t owe him that one final tax: the federal estate tax.
 Whether there will be any tax to pay depends on the size of your estate and how your estate plan works.
 The federal estate tax for 2021 is 40% on estates in excess of $11,700,000.
 Many states have their own separate estate and inheritance taxes.
 Vermont currently has its own estate tax, which is imposed on estates valued above $5,000,000.
 There are many well-established strategies that can be implemented to reduce or eliminate death taxes, but you must start the planning process early in order to implement many of these plans.

 Do you want to benefit a charitable organization or cause?
 Your estate plan can provide for such organizations in a variety of ways, either during your lifetime or at your death.
 Depending on how your planned giving plan is set up, it may also let you receive a stream of income for life, earn higher investment yield, or reduce your capital gains or estate taxes.

 A well-crafted estate plan should provide for your loved ones in an effective and efficient manner by avoiding guardianship during your lifetime, probate at death, estate taxes and unnecessary delays.
 You should consult a qualified estate planning attorney to review your family and financial situation, your goals and explain the various options available to you.
 Once your estate plan is in place, you will have peace of mind knowing that you have provided for yourself and your family in case the worst happens.

-Please complete the Contact Form below and a paralegal will follow-up with you soon.
+Please complete the Contact Form below and our Legal Assistant will follow-up with you soon.
 Thank you for your interest in Jarrett & Hoyt PLC.